ajm01/liberty-dev-tools-eclipse/docs/getting-started/getting-started.md

 There are several methods that can be used to potentially address this on MacOS:

 Start eclipse from the command line:
 - To ensure that eclipse gets the correct PATH information, start eclipse from the command line in the eclipse IDE installation directory
 - `>PATH=$PATH ./eclipse`

 Start eclipse through Finder:

-right-click your Eclipse application and choose Show Package Contents.
+- right-click your Eclipse application and choose Show Package Contents.

-Enter the newly displayed Contents folder, select MacOS, and then run Eclipse by clicking the displayed executable.
+- Enter the newly displayed Contents folder, select MacOS, and then run Eclipse by clicking the displayed executable.

-Generate a mvn wrapper into the project: in your project folder execute the mvn wrapper create command:
+Generate a mvn wrapper into the project:
+- In your project folder execute the mvn wrapper create command:
-`>mvn org.apache.maven.plugins:maven-wrapper-plugin:3.1.1:wrapper`
+- `>mvn org.apache.maven.plugins:maven-wrapper-plugin:3.1.1:wrapper`
-start eclipse as normal
+- start eclipse as normal

 ## Opening the Liberty tools dashboard view